-In online courses, the role of both the instructors AND the students tends to shift from the traditional classroom roles.
+In online courses, the role of both the instructors AND the students tend to shift from the traditional classroom roles.
 The instructors' role is similar to that of good supervisors, and the students' role is closer to that of a good employee.
 The instructors define and set overall goals, outcomes, and timelines; make the information, resources, and experiences available to you to meet those goals; and, provide the support, guidance, communication channels, and feedback to help you succeed.
-The students' primary responsibilities are to stay on task; to manage their time and energy in order to get everything done on a weekly basis; to ask for guidance when in need of clarification; and to take every opportunity available to improve their chances of success.
+The students' primary responsibilities are to stay on task; manage their time and energy in order to get everything done on a weekly basis; ask for guidance when in need of clarification; and to take every opportunity available to improve their chances of success.

-So, the very best advice we can offer you is to be engaged in this course at least nine hours each week, and log on 5-6 days of the week to spread out your study and thinking time.
+So, the very best advice we can offer you is to be engaged in this course for at least nine hours each week, and log on 5-6 days of the week to spread out your study and thinking time.
 In the final analysis, completing multiple online sessions of quality study time is a tried-and-true recipe for success in GEOSC 10.

 Six specific steps to help you succeed in this course

 - Intentionally schedule your time!
 Treat this course like a traditional face-to-face course and you should be fine.

 - Schedule a specific time each week to attend/view and take notes on the lecture.

 - Schedule a time to read the instructional materials and take notes on what you read.

 - Schedule a time to review your notes and take the Practice Quiz.